 | IT | DE |

-Today you can visit the restored tunnels, trenches and machine gun posts in the Open Air Museum of Lagazuoi.
-The numerous routes will take you on a behind-the-scene tour of a dramatic war fought at a high altitude and which was unique in the history of man.
+Numerous routes will take you on a behind-the-scenes tour of a dramatic war fought at a high altitude that was unique in the history of man.

 The War on Mt.
 Lagazuoi